The Carnegie Python Distribution (CarPy)

 Overview

 While we try to be as helpful as possible and maintain "legacy" systems, our policy is to fully support only those operating systems that are used by the Observatories and that have not yet reached "End of Life" (EOL).
-If you need to run on an older version of MacOS or CentOS that is no longer supported, you should use the the install script option, as this will ensure that a consistent set of binary packages and python modules/scripts are installed.
-If this fails, we encourage the use of our CentOS Virtual machine as the next easiest option.
+If you need to run on an older version of MacOS or CentOS that is no longer supported, we encourage the use of our CentOS Virtual machine as the next easiest option.

 Installing Binary Distributions

 Due to the way certain python packages are built, the absolute path of the python interpreter gets hard-coded into some of the scripts.
 Also, Mac OSX seems to hard-code paths into its frameworks.
-CarPy must therefore be installed in /usr/local/CarPy to keep everything consistent.
+CarPy must therefore be installed in /opt/CarPy (or similar system level folder) to keep everything consistent.
 You will need permission to write to this location.
-If you can't get permission or must have the package live elsewhere, you will need to build CarPy from source.
-Instructions for doing this are provided here.

 0. System pre-requisites